 |Faster breathing||Take in more oxygen to meet energy demands||Feeling dizzy or lightheaded; |

 |Increase heart rate||Increase blood flow to muscles for energy||Palpitations or pounding heart|

 |Increase muscle tension||Provide body with extra speed and strength||Trembling or shaking|

 |Maximize blood flow to muscles and core organs||Numbness and tingling|

 |Slow digestion||Conserve energy/direct blood flow toward muscles||Nausea or abdominal discomfort|

-As you can see from this chart, the same physiological processes that are helpful for survival when faced with a threat are also responsible for panic attacks.
-A panic attack is best thought of a helpful reaction occurring in response to the wrong triggers.
+As you can see from the above chart, the same physiological processes that are helpful for survival when faced with a threat are also responsible for panic attacks.
+Think of a panic attack as a helpful reaction occurring in response to the wrong triggers.
 These triggers can be stressful or shocking thoughts or emotions (as in the case of predictable panic attacks), or even small physiological changes outside conscious awareness that activate the fight-or-flight response.

 CBT for Panic Disorder and Other Options